welcome to

 • Integration (The "Unity" Feature): Information from different senses and brain regions is woven together into a single, unified experience.
 We don't perceive color, sound, and touch as separate streams; they are fused into one coherent movie of reality.

 • Complexity (The "Richness" Feature): The conscious pattern is highly structured and informative.
-It is neither simple and repetitive (like a seizure) nor random and noisy (like static).
-It is a complex, evolving flow, the difference between a rich symphony and a single, held note.
+It is a complex, evolving flow, the difference between a rich symphony and a single, held note, rather than simple and repetitive (like a seizure) or random and noisy (like static).

 • Coherence (The "Stability" Feature): The pattern has stability and rhythm over time.
 This provides the sense of a continuous "now," rather than a series of disjointed, flickering moments.